alexanderkoller/pergamon/pergamon.typ

 = Changelog

+==== Changes in v0.3.1

+- Fixes a number of bugs.
+- Can now specify different name formats for authors, editors, etc.
+- Can now specify prefixes and suffixes in authoryear citations.

 ==== Changes in v0.3.0

 - Author names are now parsed as in #biblatex, using the parser of the #link("https://crates.io/crates/biblatex")[biblatex crate].